taha219/SchoolProjectWithCleanArchitecture/README.md

   Reusable data access logic to promote clean and maintainable code.

 * ✅ **Pagination Helper**
-  Implements efficient paging in queries with a consistent structure.
+  Implements efficient paging in queries with a consistent structure with ordering and search.

 * ✅ **ApiResponse & Wrapper Classes**
   Provides standardized API responses with success status and messages.